 A young prostitute is found brutally killed and is up to detective Germi (Claudio Cassinelli) the investigation of the case, as the search progress he uncovers a girls trafficking ring with connections to powerful people.

 A young girl is brutally murdered somewhere in France.
 Sometime later, the same thing happens to the daughter of a well-known sculptor.
 This time the parents (the sculptor and his wife) ...
 See full summary »

 A woman searches for her missing lover, a psychiatrist who has suddenly vanished for no apparent reason.
 She ends up at a villa populated by a group of eccentric individuals.
 A string of murders commence immediately.

 A love triangle develops between three people who run a high tech chicken farm.
 It involves Anna (who owns the farm), her husband Marco (who kills prostitutes in his spare time) and ...
 See full summary »

 A disturbed young embalmer digs the grave of his recently deceased girlfriend and brings her body to his family villa with help from his strange housekeeper.
 But his bouts of insanity are just beginning.

-Simona Sana is a young pathologist whom works in a morgue in Rome, Italy which gets with with a wave of violent suicides which are attributed to a summer heat wave.
-Driven to exhaustion from the intense heat and the long hours worked, Simona struggles to complete her college theses about natural deaths when one suicide victim is brought in the morgue in which a young Catholic priest named Paul Lenox who identifies the corpse as his sister, but that did not commit suicide, but was murdered and set up to look like a suicide.
-Simona teams up with Father Lenox to solve the mystery and stay one step ahead of a mysterious killer who now begins to stalk her when Simona gets a little too close to the truth of the suicides.
-Written by
+Simona Sana is a young pathologist who works in a morgue in Rome, Italy which suddenly gets hit with a wave of violent suicides that are attributed to a summer heat wave.
+Driven to exhaustion from the intense heat and the long hours worked, Simona struggles to complete her college thesis about natural deaths- when one "suicide" victim is brought into the morgue identified by a young Catholic priest named Paul Lenox as being his sister.
+He claims she did not commit suicide but was murdered.
+Simona teams up with Father Lenox to solve the mystery and stay one step ahead of a mysterious killer who now begins to stalk her when she gets a little too close to the truth of the suicides.

 Was this review helpful to you?